Right to work and employer obligations

 The right to work for a holder of a residence permit for an employed person is granted only in the professional field for which the residence permit has been granted.
 For the specialist residence permit the right to work is granted as a specialist for any employer in the same type of work.
 For the researcher residence permit the right to work is granted as a researcher and the possibility for additional part-time work.

-Citizens of Nordic countries, EU/EEA and Switzerland do not require a residence permit to start working in Finland.
-Nordic nationals and EU/EEA nationals have the right to work in Finland without restrictions.
+Citizens of Nordic countries, the EU/EEA and Switzerland do not require a residence permit to start working in Finland and have an unrestricted right to work in Finland.

 However, registering the right of residence is needed.
 Nordic Nationals can register their right of residence with the Digital and Population Data Services Agency (DVV) at International House Helsinki (IHH).
 DVV serves customers primarily by appointment.
 Book an appointment with DVV.